nsnam/ns-3-dev-git/doc/manual/source/python.rst

 Pcap file writing is supported via the normal API.

-ASCII tracing is supported since |ns3|.4 via the normal C++ API translated to Python.
+ASCII tracing is supported via the normal C++ API translated to Python.
 However, ASCII tracing requires the creation of an ostream object to pass into the ASCII tracing methods.
 In Python, the C++ std::ofstream has been minimally wrapped to allow this.
 For example:

 ::